What is the PEACE IV Programme?

 What projects have received funding to date under the PEACE IV Programme?

 Please see below a list of projects which have been awarded funding under the current PEACE Programme (2014-2020).
-This information is correct as of March 2018.
+This information is correct as of the end of September 2018.

 For more information on any of the projects funded please contact us via email: email@example.com